dentist in sydney

 How does composite bonding work?

+Firstly, the tooth surface is cleaned and prepared with etching and adhesive agents, to create the connection between the tooth structure and the resin material.
 Then the shade of the resin is chosen to match the tooth and small layers of composite resin are placed and “shaped.”
 These layers are hardened by a special UV curing light.
 When the process is finished, the restoration is adjusted and polished.
 A bonding procedure usually takes from 30-60 minutes per tooth, depending on the case.

 What are the advantages of bonding?